michelled/weavly.org/src/robot-activities/tracing-shapes-with-dash.md

 ## Steps

-* Place a large sheet of paper on a hard and flat surface and tape its edges
+* Place a large sheet of paper on a hard and flat surface and tape its edges to the floor
 * Tape a marker on each side of Dash
 * Place one of the printed shapes on the large sheet and tape it to secure it in place
 * Turn on Dash and start using the coding environment to make Dash trace the shape on the paper